 - Difficulty solving problems when tasks can’t be completed in the usual manner

-- Poor judgement or decision-making
+- Poor judgment or decision-making

 Stage 2: Moderate Alzheimer’s